 I was also really impressed by the Citadel of Qaitbay, a castle built by Egypt’s Arab rulers in late 1400s CE in order to fend off the Ottoman Turks, who eventually came to rule Egypt all the same before the country became a British protectorate and, eventually, independent as a modern country.

-This post will soon be followed by Part 2 of 'The Enduring Lure of Egypt'.
+This post is followed by Part 2 of 'The Enduring Lure of Egypt'.

 Share this post on Facebook or Twitter, and subscribe to new posts with RSS.